Miramichi, New Brunswick: Irish immigration (1815–1850)

-The Irish began arriving in Miramichi in numbers after 1815 at the end of the Napoleonic War and with a few exceptions ceased coming to the area before the Great Irish Famine of 1847.
+The Irish began arriving in Miramichi in numbers after 1815 at the end of the Napoleonic Wars and with a few exceptions ceased coming to the area before the Great Irish Famine of 1847.
 They came to the area voluntarily to better their lives.
 Contrary to prevailing belief, not all of them were Catholic though very few Protestants among them identified openly as Irish and most of their descendants in Miramichi do not do so even to this day.
 Most arrived from the ports of Belfast and Cork each of which had strong commercial ties with Miramichi.
 Like the Scots, they came on timber ships as individuals or, in small family groups.
 The average age upon arrival was twenty-four.
 There was some chain emigration whereby additional family members joined the emigrant later but this was minimal.
 The Miramichi River valley was not settled by large transplantations of Scottish clans or large scale movements of starving and evicted Irish.
 Though there are one or two interesting exceptions.
 In 1815 after trade had developed with Newfoundland, Miramichi was surprised and shaken by the arrival of the so-called "Two Boaters", perhaps as many as 2000.
 These were the Irish who had taken advantage of cheap fares to St. John's in the spring and summer of 1815.
 They were mostly poor laborers and farmers and it seems that initially they settled mainly in the Chatham/Douglastown area.
 With no prospect of obtaining a land grant, jobs in the woods or in the mills were the only means of getting established.
 Most of them were able to get at least temporary employment upon arrival, but it was short lived.
 In 1819, a sharp decline in timber prices resulted in massive layoffs in Miramichi including most of the "Two Boat" Irish of the Chatham area.
 Following their grueling experience in St. John's and now unemployed, they became disenchanted by their newfound misery so many miles from home.
 They began to create disturbances in the village of Chatham.
 Violent outrages were committed in broad daylight, property was stolen and in the worst cases houses and barns were burned to the ground.
 The people of the area soon dubbed them "those uncivilized immigrants from Ireland", whom local magistrates were powerless to control.
 But the Irish were not the only troublemakers along the river at that time.
 They were often mistakenly blamed for outrageous disturbances caused by unruly sailors idling about the port during the spring and summer months.
 These idle sailors whooped it up at Miramichi particularly on Sundays when the taverns were closed but often the Irish got the blame.
 In 1822, a detachment of the 78th regiment stationed in Fredericton was temporarily sent to Chatham to keep the peace.
 But it was not the soldiers of 78th regiment who quieted the Irish.
 It took an improved economy, jobs and newfound opportunity to do the trick.